RAVIGANESHMBHAT/ReactJS-Learnings/README.md

 #### The process of automatically passing ref to one of it's children.
 #### Current commit has passing Ref between Class Component and Functional Component

+## Portals

+#### It provides a way to render children into a DOM node that exists outside the DOM Hierarchy of the parent component.
+In index.html we have, <div id="root"></div> and in index.js we have, ReactDOM.render(<App />, document.getElementById('root'));.
+In this case every single React component falls under the root element.
+The current commit has the implementation of adding a component outside the root.